What We Do

 We are a venture capital firm that invests in early-stage tech companies and spearheads their communications.

 We invest in game-changers.
 These are disruptive, impactful businesses that want to fundamentally change industries and solve some of today’s biggest challenges – social, business, or otherwise.
 Using our years of marketing and communications expertise, we actively help our companies grow by crafting compelling stories and telling those stories to the world.
-That's how we differentiate Day One companies from the rest.

 Our name was inspired by Jeff Bezos, CEO of Amazon, who once explained that as soon as a business reaches Day Two, it’s all over.
 We believe in living every day and making every decision as if it is Day One.